Joan Hinton: Moving to China

 Which monsters and freaks are pulling the strings so foreigners get this kind of treatment?
 Foreigners working in China, no matter what class background they have, no matter what their attitude is toward the revolution, they all get the "five nots and two haves": the five nots—first: no physical labour, second: no thought reform, third: no chances of contacts with workers and peasants, fourth: no participation in class struggle, fifth: no participation in production struggle; the two haves—first: they have an exceptionally high living standard, second: they have all kinds of specialization.
 What kind of concept is that?
 This is Khrushchevism, this is revisionist thinking, this is class exploitation! [...]
 We demand: [...]
 Seventh: the same living standard and the same level of Chinese staff; eighth: no specialization any more.
 Long live the Great Proletarian Cultural Revolution!

 A copy of the poster was shown to Mao Zedong, who issued a directive that "revolutionary foreign experts and their children should be treated the same as the Chinese."

 In 1972, Joan and Erwin started working in agriculture again at the Red Star Commune in Daxing, Beijing.
 In June 1987, William Hinton went to the town of Dazhai in Shanxi province to observe the changes brought about by the reform policies, and in August 1987, Joan Hinton stayed at Dazhai as well.

 In a 1996 interview with CNN, after nearly 50 years in China, she stated "[we] never intended to stay in China so long, but were too caught up to leave."
-Hinton described the changes she and her husband had witnessed in China since the beginning of the economic reforms of Deng Xiaoping in the late 1970s.
+Hinton described the changes she and her husband had witnessed in China since the beginning of the reform and opening up of Deng Xiaoping in the late 1970s.
 They stated they "have watched their socialist dream fall apart" as much of China embraced capitalism.
 A 2004 MSNBC interview noted her critical assessment of economic change as "betrayals of the socialist cause."
 She noted what she describes as a rise of exploitation in Chinese society.

 Hinton lived alone following the death of her husband in 2003.
 Her three children moved to the United States, with Hinton noting that "They probably would have stayed if China were still socialist."
 Hinton retained her American citizenship, which she considered "convenient for travel."
 Her son, Yang Heping (Fred Engst) moved back to Beijing in 2007 as a professor at the University of International Business and Economics.